For those who are done with shallow answers

 Beyond and Within

-Alongside these pictures, people also take different stances: that some kind of God exists; that no God exists; or that we simply cannot know.
+Alongside these pictures, people also take different stances: that some kind of God exists, that no God exists, or that we simply cannot know.
 This research treats all three positions as serious, not stupid.
-The question is: where do reason, evidence, and lived experience actually point?

 Why many still believe there is a God

 Everything in the universe seems to depend on something else.
-If you keep asking “and what does that depend on?”, you either go in circles forever or you arrive at some reality that simply is – that does not borrow existence from anywhere else.
+If you keep asking what that depends on, you are pushed toward some reality that simply is and does not borrow existence from anywhere else.

 A strangely ordered universe